 When you write about topics in your area of expertise, you can increase three trust-building elements at once: awareness, credibility, and repeat contact.
 If your target audience becomes aware of you, finds you credible, and hears from you consistently over time, they will begin to trust you.

-The type of writing that has this powerful impact is writing you do regularly — blogging, publishing a newsletter, writing articles or guest blog posts that you inform your contacts about, or an ongoing column.
+The type of writing that has this powerful impact is writing you publish regularly — blogging, a newsletter, writing articles or guest blog posts that you inform your contacts about, ebooks, excerpts or updates from a book you wrote, or an ongoing column.
 It also must be quality writing.
 Publishing a piece with an enticing title, but unfulfilling content, will bring you clicks, but not clients.
 To build trust, you must become a reliable source.

 If you’re ready to use your writing to get more clients, here are five steps you need to follow.